 Example Two: 4-Watts (17kph on the Cinq Plug5 Plus)

 If we use fancy circuitry to boost the output power to 4-watts (5V and 0.8A), we can fill a 5000mAh battery in 6.25 hours of riding.
 When we account for the ~20% losses in the charging circuitry, this results in 7.5 hours of riding to theoretically fill the battery from scratch.

 You can usually find out the battery size of your USB device in the product specifications or written on the battery itself.
 Read more about power banks and buffer batteries in my resource HERE.

 20-Minute Charging Test

 While the graphs above give us an idea of the power output at specific speeds, in the hills, it is unusual to cycle at a constant speed for long periods of time.
 To help simulate hilly or undulating riding conditions, Fahrrad Zukunft created a dynamic test with varied cycling speeds to see which dynamo USB chargers could generate the most power.
 The test is probably a little over the top in speed variation, but it’s still pretty interesting to see the losses in the charging circuitry.

-The test changed the cycling speed in 2-second steps from 10km/h up to 30km/h and then back down to 10km/h again.
+The test changed the cycling speed in 2-second steps from 10kph up to 30kph and then back down to 10kph again.
 The accelerations between steps took 3-seconds.
 This 20-minute test essentially exposes the responsiveness of the microcontrollers inside the chargers, which are constantly trying to optimise the output power at different cycling speeds.

 Output power at the USB port after 20 minutes: